badjoerichards/aideepspeak/README.md

-# AI Conversations/Meetings/Group Chat Simulation
+# AI Conversations/Meetings/Group Chat Simulator (v0.1 DeepSpeak)

 ## Creator's Note

 I believe that conversation and dialogue are the best ways for any entity — human or AI — to learn.

 This project is an attempt to create a sophisticated AI-powered group chat simulator that can create and manage multi-character conversations using various AI models.
-The system supports both CLI and API interfaces for generating conversation setups and running interactive discussions.
+The system supports both CLI (most users) and API (developers) interfaces for generating conversation setups and running interactive discussions.

 Currently, the following AI models are supported:
 - OpenAI GPT